SilverLabUCL/D3D_eLife/README.md

 Note, simulations with "Torok iPSF" may take a while to initialize.

+D3D will run on most machines which run Java.
+Install Java J2SE 5 or higher.
+It's better to download the JDK (Java Development Kit) which includes command line tools for Java.

 D3D was created by the The Silver Lab -
 R. Angus Silver - Department of Neuroscience, Physiology & Pharmacology - University College London - Gower Street - London WC1E 6BT - UK

 http://silverlab.org/

-Java code was written by Jason Rothman
+Java code was written by Jason Rothman.

+For more information contact j.rothman@ucl.ac.uk